NeurodataWithoutBorders/matnwb/README.md

 ## Under the Hood

 NWB files are HDF5 files with data stored according to the Neurodata Without Borders (NWB) [schema](https://github.com/NeurodataWithoutBorders/nwb-schema/tree/dev/core).
 The schema is described in a set of YAML documents which defines the various types and their attributes.

-Certain functions, like `generateCore` and `nwbRead`, automatically read these specifications and converts them to a MATLAB class file.
+Certain functions, like `generateCore` and `nwbRead`, automatically read these specifications and converts them to a set of MATLAB class files.
 These classes generally map directly to attributes and constraints of the types defined in the schema.

 ## Caveats